Ednaordinary/Ednaordinary/README.md

 <p align="center">
 - Hi, I’m Edna!
-I'm a freshman at CO School of Mines<br>
+I'm a first year at the Colorado School of Mines<br>
 - I’m interested in Machine Learning, and possums! (the animal lol)<br>
-- I’m currently learning Python, C++, Rust, and more<br>
+- I’m currently learning Python, Rust, OCaml and more<br>
-- I’m looking to collaborate on ML and other cool things<br>
+- I’m looking to collaborate on cool things<br>
 - Reach me at imnotednamode+git@gmail.com<br>
 - Learn more at https://edna.land<br>
 </p>